srdone/life-history-of-ellen-precinda-moffatt-done/3-return-to-mexico/1-reestablishing-home-in-mexico.md

 whipped with a 'cat-o-nine tails' and demoted.

-He gave orders for the Mexicans to be moved off our property by sundown of the next day or they would all be put in jails
+He gave orders for the Mexicans to be moved off our property by sundown of the next day or they would all be put in jail.

 It was a great relief to the whole family to finally see all the Mexicans, their belongings and animals off our place.
 Everyone went to work cleaning